survivejs/sidewind/documentation/directives.md

 </div>
 ```

 Same goes for sibling items.
+Note how multiple templates are grouped together.

 ```html
 <div